miguelzinhe/quick-knowledge-django/README.md

 Run Django's admin commands like `runserver`.

 ### `__init__.py`
 File to initialize Python packages like [Celery](http://www.celeryproject.org/) and this kind of package.
+More info [here](https://docs.python.org/3/tutorial/modules.html#tut-packages).

 ### `settings.py`
 Django's configuration file.
 This file can be modified and have options like `DEBUG=TRUE` and `SECRET_KEY`.